 This ensuing relationship is typically more intimate than, say, the relationship one forms with a salesperson when purchasing an appliance, or even a car.
 Appliances typically do a single job and cars provide transportation but a home shelters an entire family and provide the backdrop against which they live their lives.
 It houses not only their bodies, but also their hopes, dreams, successes, failures and life dramas.
 It is their place of retreat, a refuge where they feel safest and most secure.
 When at last the perfect home is located and the paperwork signed, both home buyer and real estate agent share a sense of achievement.

-It has become customary for real estate agents to give a gift to their clients upon the purchase of their new home.
-This practice is partly to communicate appreciation for the privilege of participating in their journey with, partly to say congratulations, and partly to commemorate the time they spent together, to be a memento of a good memory.
+It has become customary for real estate agents to give a house closing gift to their clients upon the purchase of their new home.
+These real estate gifts for clients are partly to communicate appreciation for the privilege of participating in their journey with, partly to say congratulations, and partly to commemorate the time they spent together, to be a memento of a good memory.
 Like any gift, a real estate gift can be impersonal, automatic, and rote, or it can be thoughtful and genuinely meaningful.

 A surplus of material goods inundates today’s world to the extent that there is currently a growing movement away from consumerism and towards minimalism and simple living.
-It is therefore more important than ever that a gift, when given, be more than a mere obligatory gesture.
-Gifts, including closing gifts, should commemorate an experience and articulate the appreciation and respect felt by the giver.
+It is therefore more important than ever that a house closing gift, when given, be more than a mere obligatory gesture.
+Gifts, including real estate gifts for clients, should commemorate an experience and articulate the appreciation and respect felt by the giver.

 Every real estate agent wishes to give gifts their clients will treasure, but not all people are equally skilled when it comes to selecting the perfect gift.
 The following “Do’s and Don’ts” will help real estate agents to select gifts that not only will be sincerely valued, but also which will serve the practical purpose of creating repeat clients in the future.